elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 ### Under the Hood

-An issue causing delayed shut downs was found and fixed.
+An issue causing delayed shut downs in Juno was found and fixed for Hera.
 Apps installed as Snaps now properly show in Startup Apps settings.
 Flatpak is now included out of the box.

 Along with all of the functional updates, translations, and issue fixes comes the latest hardware enablement provided by Linux 5.0 and the long-term support (LTS) hardware enablement (HWE) stack from Canonical.
 This includes improved support for more recent processors, GPUs, input devices, and more.